-On September 19, 2023, the California Energy Commission (CEC) released a Grant Funding Opportunity (GFO) entitled "Implementation of Medium- and Heavy-Duty Zero-Emission Vehicle Infrastructure Blueprints."
-This competitive grant solicitation was to support the implementation of zero-emission vehicle charging and/or hydrogen refueling infrastructure projects developed and identified in the final blueprint planning documents resulting from GFO-20-601, "Blueprints for Medium- and Heavy-Duty (MDHD) Zero-Emission Vehicle Infrastructure."
-In response to GFO-23-603, the Recipient submitted application #4 which was proposed for funding in the CEC's Notice of Proposed Awards on February 12, 2024.
+On September 19, 2023, the CEC released a Grant Funding Opportunity (GFO) entitled Implementation of Medium- and Heavy-Duty Zero-Emission Vehicle Infrastructure Blueprints."
+This competitive grant solicitation was to fund projects that will implement zero-emission vehicle charging and/or hydrogen refueling infrastructure projects developed and identified in the final blueprint planning documents resulting from GFO-20-601, "Blueprints for Medium- and Heavy-Duty (MDHD) Zero-Emission Vehicle Infrastructure."
+In response to GFO-23-603, the Recipient submitted application #1 which was proposed for funding in the CEC's Notice of Proposed Awards on February 12, 2024.
 GFO-23-603 and Recipient's application are hereby incorporated by reference into this Agreement in their entirety.